loicdescotte/Play2-HTML5Tags/README.md

 Attributes are generared from the constraints defined on the model, e.g. `Required` constraint on a field.

-They can generate several kinds all inputs :
+They can generate several kinds of input :

  * text
  * email (validates that it's an email pattern)